Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 1. Recruit’em

-Recruit’em is a free tool that helps you create LinkedIn X-ray search queries easily and quickly.
+Recruit’em is a free tool that helps you create LinkedIn X-ray search queries efficiently and quickly.

 You can use Recruit’em to search for profiles on LinkedIn by country, location, keywords, education, current employer, and more.